Boa Constrictor Facts

 After you purchase boa, start accustoming it to yourself.
 Take it in your hands carefully.

-At first, it may run away from you and hiss.
+At first, it may avoid and hiss.
 Be persistent and gentle.
-Daily contact with a boa helps build a trusting relationship between you two.
+2 – 3 times weekly contact with a boa helps build a trusting relationship.